Chapters 27 and 28

 Resistors in Parallel:

 Parallel Resistors experience the same voltage but different currents.
-Resistors that are between the same two nodes experience the same voltage and form a parallel module.
-At one node the arriving current divides amongst the resistors and at the other node the subcurrents join and form the main current again.
+Resistors that are between the same two nodes experience the same voltage and form a parallel module (Fig. 3).
+At one node the arriving current divides amongst the resistors and at the other node they join to form the main current again (Fig. 3).
 The greater a resistor, the smaller the current its branch pulls.
 Parallel resistors divide the main current amongst themselves proportional to 1/R. The voltage for all resistors between two nodes (in a parallel module) is the same.
-The equivalent resistance, Rt or Req may be calculated from the formula:
+The equivalent resistance Req may be calculated from the formula:

-In the figure shown, since there is no resistance between points d and a ( Connecting wires have negligible resistance) the voltages of points d and a are equal.
+In Fig. 3, since there is no resistance between points d and a (Connecting wires have negligible resistance) the voltages of points d and a are equal.
 So are the voltages of points b and c.
 This means that if we use a voltmeter to measure Vdc and Vab, we get the same readings.
 Vdc = Vab = Vbat .
-Since Vab is the same thing as Vbat , we may calculate the currents in each branch by using the Ohm's law:
+Since Vab is the same as Vbat , we may calculate the currents in each branch by using the Ohm's law:

-Of course, the 3 resistors can be replaced by one
+The 3 resistors can be replaced by one resistor Req such that I = Vbat /Req.

-Example 11: In the following figure, find the equivalent resistance in each case.
+Example 11: In Fig. 4, find the equivalent resistance in each case.

 Solution: In Part 1, the two resistors are in series and they simply add up to a greater resistance (15Ω).